i5hi/helpers/vault_101.md

 Part 1 covers basic setup and admin of HashiCorp Vault on Debian 9/10 (and Ubuntu 18/19/20).

 We will deploy a production grade vault with minimal security considerations to get started.
-In the next part, we will add hardening configurations and discuss all recommendations from ```https://learn.hashicorp.com/tutorials/vault/production-hardening?in=vault/day-one-consul``` for a production ready deployment.
+In the next part, we will take a deeper dive into security concepts and add hardening configurations based on recommendations from ```https://learn.hashicorp.com/tutorials/vault/production-hardening?in=vault/day-one-consul```.

 ## Introduction